 Alternatives to Jail or Prison

 Under certain circumstances, you may be able to petition the court to give you an alternative to the standard jail or prison sentence.
 California does allow judges to sentence individuals to serve their mandatory jail or prison time in rehab or under house arrest.
-Getting one of these alternative sentences will be tricky, likely requiring you to show a great deal of remorse and have an attorney present a compelling reason for the leniency to the judge.

-Reduce the Jail Time for Your DUI
+Let a Drunk Driving Offense Lawyer Reduce the Jail Time for Your DUI

-Your best chance of avoiding any kind of jail time for your DUI is by contacting a lawyer with experience handling cases just like yours.
+Your best chance of avoiding jail time for your DUI is by contacting a lawyer with experience handling cases just like yours.
 While prosecutors often want you to face the longest possible imprisonment, it is not uncommon for skilled DUI attorneys to help their clients get reduced time behind bars.
-In some cases, you may be eligible to have your jail time waived for alcohol treatment or community service.